Cuba: Food Security, Sustainability and Cuba's Economic Transition

 You'll learn about Cuban history, its economic and political system, health care system and diet, along with its agriculture, farming policies and practices through guest lectures, interactions with local students and field trips to organic farms.
 You'll also tour agro-markets, bodegas and supermarkets; a variety of farming operations; and a local health clinic in Havana.

 As part of an overnight excursion, you’ll tour coffee and tobacco farms.
-Visits to the Museum of the Revolution and Fábrica de Arte Cubano will expose you to Cuban culture, as will a salsa lesson and antique car tour and chop shop visit.
+Visits to the Museum of the Revolution and Fábrica de Arte Cubano will expose you to Cuban culture, as will a salsa lesson and antique car tour.
 After spending time in Havana, you’ll travel to a rural farming community, where you’ll get hands-on experience interacting with local producers and engaging in community farming activities.
+Top it all off with a snorkeling trip at Playa Coral to understand more about the marine biodiversity!

 This course provides you with an opportunity to explore a country in economic transition and to gain a greater understanding of international economics, policy and trade, agriculture, and the environment.